mainawycliffe/ng-async-pipe-error-handling/README.md

 # Angular Async Pipe – How to Handle Errors

-This demo is for an accompanying post, that can be found here.
+This repo is for an accompanying post that can be found here.

 ## To run this demo